In this article, you’ll learn the pros of spray foam roofing, such as:

 Limited Installation Window

-Spray foam can only be sprayed when it’s at least 50 degrees in Fahrenheit.
-Installation of a spray foam roofing system cannot be performed when there is ice, frost, surface moisture, or visible dampness on the existing roof.
+Spray foam can only be sprayed when it’s at least 50 degrees Fahrenheit.
+Installation of a spray foam roofing system cannot be performed when the existing roof has ice, frost, surface moisture, or visible dampness.

-While the installation does not interrupt the daily functions of the building, the weather requirements can leave only a small window of opportunity.
+While the installation does not interrupt the building’s daily functions, the weather requirements can leave only a small window of opportunity.

 Overspray Potential